-1
+T 1

-unsafe, and how to seek help or advice from others if needed

 Caring how important friendships are in making

-friendships us feel happy and secure, and how people choose and make friends
+friendships us feel happy and secure, and how people

+choose and make friends

-• the characteristics of friendships,
+the characteristics of friendships, including

-including mutual respect, truthfulness,
+mutual respect, truthfulness,

 trustworthiness, loyalty, kindness,

 generosity, trust, sharing interests and

 experiences and support with problems

 and difficulties

-• that healthy friendships are positive and
+that healthy friendships are positive and

 welcoming towards others and do not

-make others feel lonely or excluded that most friendships have ups and

-that most friendships have ups and downs, and that these can often be

-worked through so that the friendship is

-repaired or even strengthened, and that

-resorting to violence is never right

-how to recognise who to trust and who

-not to trust, how to judge when a

-friendship is making them feel unhappy

-or uncomfortable, managing conflict,

-how to manage these situations and

-how to seek help and advice from

-Respectful others, if needed the importance of respecting others,

-relationships the importance of respecting others, even when they are very different from

-leid tie lie lie lie lie lie lie lie lie lie l them (for example, physically, in

-character, personality or backgrounds),

-or make different choices or have

-different preferences or beliefs

-• practical steps they can take in a range

-of different contexts to improve or

-support respectful relationships

-the conventions of courtesy and

-manners

-the importance of self-respect and how this links to their own happiness

-that in school and in wider society they

-can expect to be treated with respect by

-others, and that in turn they should

-show due respect to others, including

-those in positions of authority

-about different types of bullying

-(including cyberbullying), the impact of

-bullying, responsibilities of bystanders

-(primarily reporting bullying to an adult)

-and how to get help

-what a stereotype is, and how

-stereotypes can be unfair, negative or

-destructive 8

-the importance of permission-seeking and giving in relationships with friends, Online peers and adults All of those perpets are relationships that people sometimes behave differently online, including by pretending to be someone they are not. that the same principles apply to online All of these aspects are covered in lessons within the Puzzles relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous.
-Relationships Changing Me Celebrating Difference the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them. how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. how information and data is shared and used online.
-Being safe what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
-All of these aspects are covered in lessons within the Puzzles about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
-Relationships Changing Me Celebrating Difference that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. how to recognise and report feelings of being unsafe or feeling bad about any adult. how to ask for advice or help for now to ask for advice of help for themselves or others, and to keep trying until they are heard, how to report concerns or abuse, and the vocabulary and confidence needed to do so. where to get advice e.g. family, school and/or other sources.
+make others feel lonely or excluded

+that most friendships have ups and downs, and that these are offered by worderd.

+and that these can often be worked

+through so that the friendship is repaired or even strengthened, and that resorting

+to violence is never right

+how to recognise who to trust and who not

+to trust, how to judge when a friendship is

+making them feel unhappy or

+uncomfortable, managing conflict, how to

+manage these situations and how to seek

+help and advice from others, if needed

+Respectful the importance of respecting others, even

+relationships when they are very different from them

+(for example, physically, in character,

+personality or backgrounds), or make

+different choices or have different

+preferences or beliefs

+practical steps they can take in a range of

+different contexts to improve or support

+respectful relationships

+the conventions of courtesy and manners

+the importance of self-respect and how this links to the in some beginnings.

+this links to their own happiness

+that in school and in wider society they can expect to be treated with respect by

+others, and that in turn they should show

+due respect to others, including those in

+positions of authority

+about different types of bullying (including

+cyberbullying), the impact of bullying,

+responsibilities of bystanders (primarily

+reporting bullying to an adult) and how to

+get help

+what a stereotype is, and how stereotypes

+can be unfair, negative or destructive

+the importance of permission-seeking and

+giving in relationships with friends, peers

+and adults

+Online that people sometimes behave differently All of these aspects are

+relationships online, including by pretending to be covered in lessons within

+someone they are not. the Puzzles

+that the same principles apply to online a Dolationalina

+relationships as to face-to-face Relationships

+relationships, including the importance of respect for others online including when we are anonymous. • the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them. • how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. • how information and data is shared and used online.
+Changing Me Celebrating Difference Being safe what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context). about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe. that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. how to recognise and report feelings of being unsafe or feeling bad about any adult. how to ask for advice or help for themselves or others, and to keep trying until they are heard, how to report concerns or abuse, and the vocabulary and confidence needed to do so. where to get advice e.g. family, school and/or other sources.
+All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference